mhouppin/stash-bot/README.md

     Assumes a time delay of x milliseconds due to network and GUI overheads.
     Increase it if the engine often loses games on time.
 The default value of 100 ms should be sufficient for all chess GUIs.

+  * #### NormalizeScore
+    Normalizes the search score so that a 100 centipawns advantage corresponds to a win rate of ~50% at move 32.
+Enabled by default.

+  * #### UCI\_ShowWDL
+    Displays the expected probabilities of win/draw/loss per mill, alongside the search score.
+Only enable it if your GUI supports it.

 ## Frequently Asked Questions